 Businesses that have been victimized by the BEC scam (regardless of dollar amount), are encouraged to file a report with the IC3 at www.IC3.gov or contact their local FBI office.

-Businesses also are encouraged to contact their financial institution to report the attack, ideally within 24-48 hours after which it is very rare that funds can be recovered.
+Businesses are encouraged to contact their financial institution to report the attack, ideally within 24-48 hours after which it is very rare that funds can be recovered.

 Timing is critical.
 If notified immediately, financial institutions and law enforcement have a better chance of recovering the stolen funds, even if the funds were sent internationally.
 Waiting even 24 hours to report an incident can greatly diminish law enforcement's ability to recoup funds.